Senate education leader takes up school finance, adds tuition subsidies

 Public education advocates testified that they were surprised and disappointed at the Senate's decision to add a provision for private school tuition subsidies to the House's major bill for school finance reform.

-Top Senate education leader Larry Taylor took up the House's major school finance reform bill in committee, but tacked on a controversial provision subsidizing private school tuition — a move unlikely to go over well in the House.
+Top Senate education leader Larry Taylor took up the House's major school finance reform bill in committee but tacked on a controversial provision subsidizing private school tuition for special-needs students — a move unlikely to go over well in the House.

 As passed out of the House in late April after a four-hour debate, HB 21 would simplify some of the complex formulas for allocating money to public schools and target bilingual and dyslexic students for more funding.
 The Legislative Budget Board estimated the bill would give more money to about 96 percent of districts.

-The Senate's version of the bill would roll in an education savings account program, which would give parents of kids with disabilities access to online accounts of state funds to use for private school tuition and other education expenses.
+The Senate's version of the bill includes many of the same changes that could help certain disadvantaged student groups as well as small, rural schools struggling to keep their doors open.
+It also rolls in an education savings account program, which would give parents of kids with disabilities access to online accounts of state funds to use for private school tuition and other education expenses.
+It would give qualified students about $7,000 per year.

 "I know people are surprised right now," Taylor said, as witness after witness said they had changed their stance.
 "I hope you'll take a little moment to step back over the next day or so to realize the totality of what this bill means."